rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/trees.md

 #### common operation are:
-1. **depth-first traversal** -> visiting nodes in a vertical order.
+1. **depth-first traversal** -> visit/access every node only once in a vertical order.
-2. **level-first / breadth-first traversal** -> visiting nodes in a level order, horizontally, always starting from top left.
+2. **level-first / breadth-first traversal** -> visit/access every node only once in a level order, horizontally, always starting from top left.
-3. **search** -> searching for a specific value in the tree, using either of the above traversal technique.
+3. **search** -> searching for a specific value in the tree, either of the above traversal technique can be used.

 **NB:**
 in my current understanding,
 - **Breadth-first search is not similar to breadth-first traversal, also, depth-first search is not similar to depth-first traversal.**
- - The aim of ***search***  can vary depending on the problem that is being solved by the tree, but in most cases, it has a return type which can be any of the following other than ***void***:
+ - The aim of ***search*** is to look for a given target node if it exist and when a match(s) is found the algorithm short-circuits(the algorithm stop exploring other unvisited vertices).
+The return type of the search algorithm can vary depending on the problem that is being solved by the graph, but in most cases,  the return type  can be any of the following other than ***void***:
-   1. the node/value itself.
+   1. the node/value searched for.
    2. index/position of the node/value being searched for.
    3. boolean of either true if the node/value exist or false if the node/value don't exist.
    4. collection of nodes/values that are being searched for.
- - **Traversal** is the process of visiting/accessing every node exactly once in a tree in specific order.
+ - **Traversal** is the process of visiting/accessing ***every*** node exactly once in a tree in specific order.
- - The aim of **traverse** is to visit every node exactly once in a tree.
-In most cases, their is no return value in this case(void return).
+ - The aim of **traverse** is to visit every node exactly once in a tree (All the nodes must be visited/accessed) .
+In "most" cases, their is no return value in this case(void return).

 ##### applications of trees: